Finding Closed Quasigeodesics on Convex Polyhedra: Conclusion

-\begin{open} Theorem~\ref{FindQuasigeodesicTheorem} is polynomial in not just $n$ but the smallest curvature at a vertex, the length of the longest edge, and the shortest distance within a face between a vertex and an edge not containing it.
+\begin{open} On the real RAM, the running time of Theorem~\ref{FindQuasigeodesicTheorem} is polynomial in not just $n$ but the smallest curvature at a vertex, the length of the longest edge, and the shortest distance within a face between a vertex and an edge not containing it.
 Are all of those necessary?
-Can the last be simplified to the length of the shortest side? \end{open}
+Can the last be simplified to the length of the shortest edge? \end{open}

+\begin{open} On the expression RAM (or word RAM), the running time of Theorem~\ref{FindQuasigeodesicTheorem} has an exponential dependence on $n$ and the geometric features.
+Can this be improved to a polynomial dependence, that is, a pseudopolynomial-time algorithm? \end{open}